 For the purpose of this document "Child/Children" will refer to all children and young people under the age of 18 years old.

-Barnardo's preferred term is "African, Asian and Caribbean heritage" (communities).
+Barnardo's preferred term is "Black and Minoritised Ethnic" (communities).
 This can also be suffixed by the phrase 'and other racially minoritised communities'.
 We expect colleagues to refer to specific communities and avoid homogenisation whenever possible.